 I am also mom to five furry four-leggeds who bring much joy and laughter to my home, which I co-manage with my husband, Super Guy.

 I am allowing myself to claim this label now.
 I used to avoid it because I thought I wasn’t “good” enough.
-I know better now, having learned that we are all good enough.
-I think we are all artists in some way.
-I like (and sometimes love )drawing and coloring and using watercolor pencils.
-I also collect beach stones and I am enthralled with making cairns.
-I enjoy cooking creatively using color and texture and spice.
+I know better now, having learned that we are all artists in some way and we are all good enough.
+I make art with paint and colored pencils.
+I have a strong connection to beach stones and I make art with them as well.
+I also enjoy cooking creatively using color and texture and spice.
 I love to sing and I participate in a Spiritsong Circle which thoroughly nourishes my soul.
 I also get much pleasure from creating and recreating my home environment.

 My exposure to a variety of kids and adults with disabilities led me to create Yogabilities ™, my adapted group and private classes for kids and adults with a variety of developmental differences.
 I am blessed and humbled to be able to offer special populations some Yogic techniques of self-awareness, stress reduction, and increased strength and flexibility.

 Right now I’m truly enamored with silence and space.
 I am drawn to the idea of simplifying and de-cluttering in every aspect of my life despite the fact that it’s a national fad.
 I’m also downright inspired by the wave of really good and honest writing by strong, brave, soulful women.
-I’ve been savoring one or two big Honeycrisp apples every day.
-I adore home shows like Tiny House Hunters, Unplugged and Fixer Upper.
-NIA and Zumba are the most recent additions to my self-care practices.
+A slightly guilty pleasure: home shows like Tiny House Hunters, House Hunters International, and Fixer Upper.

 I know those books I am carrying will come to term and I will birth them, naturally and in their own time.
 A home by the water would be just lovely.
 The regrets I have, though they are few…may they continue to evolve into gratitude and self-compassion.
 Oh, and may we all grow to recognize that we are far more alike than we are different.
 May we encourage and support each other, may we share our gifts widely and without fear.
 May we seek the best in each other.
 Amen.